moskomule/homura/README.md

 ## Distributed training

 Distributed training is complicated at glance. `homura` has simple APIs, to hide the messy codes for DDP, such as `homura.init_distributed` for the initialization and `homura.is_master` for checking if the process is master or not.

 For details, see `examples/imagenet.py`.

 ## Reproducibility

-This method makes randomness deterministic in its context.
+These methods make randomness deterministic in its context.

 ```python
 from homura.utils.reproducibility import set_deterministic, set_seed